srisowmya2000/Security-Awareness-Coach/README.md

 This workflow brings:

-✍️ Bite-sized microlearning
+Bite-sized microlearning

-🔐 Real-world context (based on actual breaches/fixes)

-🧠 Knowledge reinforcement via daily quiz-style delivery
+Real-world context (based on actual breaches/fixes) Knowledge reinforcement via daily quiz-style delivery

-Perfect for:

-Security teams

-Developers

-Anyone who wants to stay sharp without watching a 30-minute video

 📦 How It Works

 Trigger (manual or scheduled)

-RSS Read: Pulls the latest article from BleepingComputer

-Code Node: Selects top article and extracts title + snippet

-HTTP Request: Sends article to Claude API with prompt

-Code Node: Extracts Claude's response
+RSS Read: Pulls the latest article from BleepingComputer Code Node: Selects top article and extracts title + snippet HTTP Request: Sends article to Claude API with prompt Code Node: Extracts Claude's response
 Gmail Node: Sends a clean email with a summary + question

 🛠 Setup Instructions

-Prerequisites
+**Prerequisites**

 n8n Cloud or self-hosted instance
 Claude API key (from Anthropic)
 Gmail account (OAuth2 connected in n8n)

-1. Import Workflow

-Download the security-awareness-coach1.json file (included in this repo)

-In n8n, click Import Workflow → paste or upload a file
+1. Import Workflow -- Download the security-awareness-coach1.json file (included in this repo).In n8n, click Import Workflow → paste or upload a file

-2. Set Variables

-In the HTTP Request node:
+2. Set Variables-- In the HTTP Request node:
 Add Header: x-api-key: your Claude API key
 Add Header: anthropic-version: 2023-06-01
 Content-Type: application/json
 3. Also, add your email in the email node
 4. Then execute the workflow